nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 ##### C9A – MAC-902883-2014 – Bundle of three canes incident

 49     Tay is alleged to have instructed Fitriyah to hit Moe Moe Than with three small canes bundled together in July 2012.
-The prosecution conceded that Moe Moe Than did not raise any incident where she had been caned by Fitriyah on Tay’s instruction.[\[note: 22\]](#Ftn_22) Fitriyah however testified that she had been instructed by Tay to cane Moe Moe Than although she was unable to provide concrete details on how such incidents came about, or when these occurred, let alone that it occurred in July 2012 itself.
+The prosecution conceded that Moe Moe Than did not raise any incident where she had been caned by Fitriyah on Tay’s instruction.[^22] Fitriyah however testified that she had been instructed by Tay to cane Moe Moe Than although she was unable to provide concrete details on how such incidents came about, or when these occurred, let alone that it occurred in July 2012 itself.

 50     I note that it is not in dispute that there were only two canes seized during the raid.
 Tay and Chia also testified that they did not have a bundle of three canes in the house.